 Frederick Osborn fellowships

 The Frederick Osborn fellowships for summer research are made possible through a generous donation from Mrs. Frederick Osborn and family in memory of her husband, Frederick Osborn, an Art & Archeology major in class of 1937.
 Frederick Osborn was an active member of the United Nations Committee on the Peaceful Use of Outer Space (COPUOS).
 He was inspired and fascinated by what could be done and learned from space.
 His particular focus was on solar energy.
 The award goes to support students engaged in research "looking up."
-Recent recipients include Abanti Basak, Fikret Ceyhan, and Cissy Chen.
+Recent recipients include Abanti Basak, Fikret Ceyhan, Cissy Chen, Rocco Amorosso.

 Bell Burnell fellowships